cchencool/real-time-stock-analysis-platform/README.md

 #### Next Step

 * Enrich the API & implementation
-* Implement build & run scripts.
+* Implement build_context & run scripts.

 # About Project

 In recent years, increasing numbers of projects in stock market are conducted by big data technology.
 With the complex features, large volume of data as well as the real-time ﬂuctuating price, and many other inﬂuential factors, in order to handle the task efﬁciently, big data technologies should be applied.
 Such platform can help organizationsandindividualstohavingabetterunderstandingofthe stock market and making correct decisions in different situations.

-We plan to do a wide project which aims to build a real-time stock clustering and prediction platform.
+We plan to do a wide project which aims to build_context a real-time stock clustering and prediction platform.
 In this platform, stock data (with indicators including code, name, changing ratio, trade, open, high, low,volumeandsoon)willbeuploadedeverysecond,sothesystem need to process the data in real time.
 In terms of clustering, the system will divide the stocks into groups based on their similarities.
 This will help users have a better understanding of the inner relationship between different stocks.Real-time Stock Clustering and Prediction

 ## File Structure